Major Repositories for Oregon Research

 |OREGON STATE ARCHIVES

 The Oregon State Archives is in downtown Salem, 800 Summer Street NE, Salem, OR 97310.
 Web site: http://sos.oregon.gov/Pages/default.aspx/.
-The Archives Division, established in 1947, is the custodian of Oregon government records.
-The oldest documents at the archives include records of the provisional and territorial governments and the Oregon Constitution.
-The twenty-five thousand cubic feet of records includes provisional and territorial government records; military rosters and files; naturalization, probate, and trial-court proceedings; vital registrations; prison files; and tax rolls.
+The Archives Division, established in 1947, is the keeper of Oregon government records.
+The oldest documents at the archive sare records of the provisional and territorial governments and the Oregon Constitution.
+More than twenty-five thousand cubic feet of records includes provisional and territorial government records; military rosters and files; naturalization, probate, and trial-court proceedings; vital registrations; prison files; and tax rolls.
 An index to over 500,000 names found in documents is on the Archives' Genealogical Information Locator, online at http://genealogy.state.or.us.

 The Archives publishes guides to its holdings in the following categories: census, military, naturalization, probate, and vital records.